NHT increases microfinance loan ceiling

 “We also ensured that it is affordable.
 So, you can either get a secured loan from your credit union at six per cent interest rate, or if it is unsecured, meaning there is no collateral, then that loan is available at a nine per cent interest rate,” Palmer explained.

-Contributors are encouraged to reach out to their credit union to take advantage of this opportunity.
+Contributors are encouraged to reach out to their credit unions to take advantage of this opportunity.